WolfzHouse/AI-Quota-Card/README.md

 auth_index: 0
 ```

+> **The `auth_index` here must exactly match the Auth Index you entered when setting up the integration hub.**
+> If you used `0` during setup, use `0` here.
+If you used a token hash like `abc123`, use that exact string here.

 ### Mode 2: Standalone Mode
-Fetches data independently from your proxy.
+Fetches data directly from your proxy.
 Useful without the backend integration.

 ```yaml
 type: custom:ai-quota-card